Singular set of a Levi-flat hypersurface is Levi-flat: CR orbits of manifolds in Levi-flats

 \section{CR orbits of manifolds in Levi-flats}

-We know that a complex subvariety of $H$ must lie in $\Sigma'_p(H)$, however it is also true that a minimal CR submanifold that lies inside $H$ will also lie inside $\Sigma'_p(H)$ as we can prove that its intrinsic complexification does.
-In particular we prove.
+We know that a complex subvariety of $H$ must lie in $\Sigma'_p(H)$, however it is also true that a minimal CR submanifold that lies inside $H$ also lies inside $\Sigma'_p(H)$ as we can prove that its intrinsic complexification does.
+In particular we prove the following lemma.

 \begin{lemma} Let $H \subset \C^N$ be a Levi-flat local real-hypervariety without degenerate singularities.
 Suppose that $M \subset \overline{H^*}^{\mathit{rel}}$ is a connected real-analytic CR submanifold and $p \in M$ is a point such that $\Orb_p(M)$ is of maximal dimension.